What To Say If The Person You Want To Speak To Is On The Phone

 If this tactic seems overly aggressive, bear in mind that Mr. Thompson’s “phone call” may be winding down, or it may not be an important call.
 And the “meeting” Mr. Thompson is in may not be important.
 Mr. Thompson may appreciate an excuse to end it.

 So go ahead and experiment with this approach.
 One of our writers tried it recently.
-The secretary sent her boss (who was on the phone) an email.
+The secretary sent her boss (who was on the phone) a text and he took the call.
 Bingo!

 If the tactic works only one time out of four, it’s worth trying.